VickiCocco/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### 3. Coding Walkthru
-  - please see Merge Schema file in repo - steps 1 - 6 are in the diagram.
+*please see Merge Schema file in repo - steps 1 - 6 are in the diagram. *
-    These steps are also documented in the code

 1. The appropriate column / variable names as described in the import descriptions of the files, were applied to teach of the test and train datasets.
     The number of observations from the feature.txt file match the number of variables